hyperledger/indy-hipe/README.md

 If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.

 ## Before creating an RFC
 [Before creating an RFC]: #before-creating-an-rfc

-A hastily-proposed RFC can hurt its chances of acceptance.
-Low quality proposals, proposals for previously-rejected features, or those that don't fit into the near-term roadmap, may be quickly rejected, which can be demotivating for the unprepared contributor.
+A hastily proposed RFC can hurt its chances of acceptance.
+Low quality proposals, proposals for previously rejected features, or those that don't fit into the near-term roadmap, may be quickly rejected, which can be demotivating for the unprepared contributor.
 Laying some groundwork ahead of the RFC can make the process smoother.